jiaweizzhao/academic-kickstart/content/home/upcomings.md

 +++

-1. I will start my machine learning research internship at NVIDIA in May, 2019.
+#1.
+I will start my machine learning research internship at NVIDIA in May, 2019.

-2. I will be a PhD student at Caltech in 2019 Fall.